-Welcome to Fourth Year 2019/2020!
+Welcome to Transition Year 2023/2024!

-During the year students will be obliged to compile a portfolio of work, which will be assessed four times during the school year.
+During the year students will be obliged to compile an “E-portfolio of work” which will be monitored over the course of the school year.
 The deadlines for submission will be outlined to students in September and must be strictly adhered to.
-The portfolio will be on display for your perusal on the Fourth Year Parent Night in May.
-However, I would suggest that you monitor the progress of the portfolio from time to time, as it will keep you in touch with the work undertaken by Fourth Year students.
-As you are aware from the Parent Information Meeting, participation over the course of the academic year will also contribute to the students overall grade at the end of the academic year.
+The portfolio will be on display for your perusal on the Transition Year Parent Night in May.
+However, I would suggest that you monitor the progress of the portfolio from time to time, as it will keep you in touch with the work undertaken by Transition Year students.
+We are also trialling a “Scrap-book” which documents experience and memories over the course of the academic year.

-Additional activities and optional School Exchange Programmes will be offered during the school year 2019/2020 at varying costs.
+During the school year a wide variety of activities are offered to the students.
 In relation to the organisation of CCS Transition Year Activities, I wish to advise parents/guardians that all activities must have the express approval of the Board of Management prior to their organisation.
+A TY fee of 170 Euros will apply to be used to cover trips and activities.
+(This fee DOES NOT cover overnight trips.)
+This will be payable on our Easypay system.
 We hope that students will enjoy and benefit from the programme planned for the new school year.

 Secretary – Board of Management